 Ms. Donohue holds a BS in environmental management and a MS in environment, health and safety management both from RIT.
 Professional certifications include "Qualified Environmental Professional" from the Institute of Professional Environmental Practice, "Environmental Management System Lead Auditor" from ANSI-RAB, and a Lean Six Sigma Green Belt from Xerox.

 Expertise: Sustainable Supply Chains; Environmental Management Systems; Alternative Material Assessments

 Dave Fister is a senior pollution prevention engineer.
-Dave provides technical support to the business assistance programs including water optimization in food processing, water purification, water recovery, metal plating, powder coating, parts cleaning, and metallurgy.
+Dave provides technical support in areas that include water optimization in food processing, water purification, water recovery, metal plating, powder coating, parts cleaning, and metallurgy.
 He assists companies with evaluation of methods of improving water use, and energy recovery and optimization.
 Dave has over 20 years of industry experience including in manufacturing technology at Eastman Kodak and in various areas of manufacturing and research at Bausch & Lomb.

 Mr. Fister holds a BS in biology from Cornell University and an MS in materials science from Vanderbilt University.

 Expertise: Metallurgy, Cleaning Technologies, Water Filtration, Plating and Finishing Process Optimization, Material Recovery/Scrap Minimization